 It’s still a best practice to include your focus keyword in the first two sentences of your meta descriptions.
-Google will highlight and bold the focus keyword on the search results pages, which will make your pages “stick out” better.
+Google will highlight and bold the focus keyword on the search results pages, which will improve your BigCommerce SEO and make your pages “stick out” better.

 Use Category Descriptions